ucb-bar/chipyard/docs/Chipyard-Basics/Chipyard-Components.rst

 VLSI
 -------------------------------------------

-**HAMMER**
+**Hammer**
-  HAMMER is a VLSI flow designed to provide a layer of abstraction between general physical design concepts to vendor-specific EDA tool commands.
+  Hammer is a VLSI flow designed to provide a layer of abstraction between general physical design concepts to vendor-specific EDA tool commands.
   The HAMMER flow provide automated scripts which generate relevant tool commands based on a higher level description of physical design constraints.
-  The HAMMER flow also allows for re-use of process technology knowledge by enabling the construction of process-technology-specific plug-ins, which describe particular constraints relating to that process technology (obsolete standard cells, metal layer routing constraints, etc.).
+  The Hammer flow also allows for re-use of process technology knowledge by enabling the construction of process-technology-specific plug-ins, which describe particular constraints relating to that process technology (obsolete standard cells, metal layer routing constraints, etc.).
-  The HAMMER flow requires access to proprietary EDA tools and process technology libraries.
+  The Hammer flow requires access to proprietary EDA tools and process technology libraries.
   See :ref:`Core HAMMER` for more information.